 TIP: Check the name on the title against the seller’s driver’s license to be sure that they match.
 If there are two people listed on the title and their names are joined with the word “and,” then you need both people to sign the title over to you.
 If their names are joined with the word “or,” then only one of the two people on the title needs to sign it.

 When you buy a used car directly from a private owner, you typically have the advantage of seeing and having a conversation with the person who knows it inside out.
 This is your opportunity to strike up a good, short relationship as you need honest information and want a cordial negotiation.

-A key piece of information is why they’re selling the car.
 Is it simply time for a nicer, newer car?
 Or is it because this car started having problems?
-See how they answer the question and pay attention to nonverbal cues, too.
+See how the owner answers the question and pay attention to nonverbal cues, too.
 If the seller is overly nervous, in a hurry or tries to rush you, that’s not a good sign; it may be a scam.
 (You could read about how to avoid a Craigslist car scam here.)
 On the flip side, if they’re relaxed, readily answer questions and show pride in the car’s appearance and upkeep, that may speak well of how they have maintained the car.

 Questions to ask when buying a used car from a dealer

 Here are some additional questions to ask when you buy a used car from a dealership.
 Dealers may be able to offer incentives, financing and return policies among other things that a private seller typically can’t.

 There could be incentives on used cars, especially certified pre-owned cars (CPO).
 For example, as of Spring 2020, Subaru is offering 0.99% financing on its CPO vehicles.
 Dealers may offer free oil changes and other such deals as well, so it’s always good to ask.

 Can you beat my preapproved auto loan rate?